Apartment Living Tips

 2. Seeking Professional Assistance

-In the United States, the Environmental Protection Agency (EPA) regulates fumigation.
-It mandates that pest control companies hold licenses and use EPA-registered fumigants.
-An EPA study revealed that 1% of individuals exposed to these chemicals during fumigation may experience health issues, including respiratory problems, skin and eye irritation.
+An EPA study revealed that 1% of individuals exposed to these chemicals during fumigation may experience health issues, including respiratory problems, skin irritation, and eye irritation.
 Fatalities may occur in severe cases.
 Furthermore, improper application or inadequate ventilation after fumigation can lead to fumigants contaminating food, water, and medications.

 3. Preparing Your Apartment